Dhiaa M. Jamil Executive Vice President and President – Regulated Generation and Transmission

 Jamil joined Duke Power in 1981 as a design engineer in the design engineering department.
 After a series of promotions, he was named electrical systems engineering supervisor of Oconee Nuclear Station in 1989 and electrical systems engineering manager in 1994.
 He was named maintenance manager of McGuire Nuclear Station in 1997, station manager in 1999 and site vice president of McGuire in 2002.
 In 2003, he was named site vice president of Catawba Nuclear Station.
 In 2006, Jamil was named senior vice president of nuclear support.
 He led the organization responsible for plant support, major projects and fuel management for Duke Energy’s nuclear fleet.
 In addition, he was responsible for regulatory support, nuclear oversight and safety analysis functions.
 He was named chief nuclear officer in 2008 and chief generation officer in 2009.
 Following the Duke Energy/Progress Energy merger in July 2012, he was named executive vice president and chief nuclear officer before assuming the role of executive vice president and president of Duke Energy Nuclear in March 2013.

-Jamil received a Bachelor of Science degree in electrical engineering from the University of North Carolina at Charlotte and has completed the Harvard Business School Advanced Management Program and Duke Energy’s technical nuclear certification program.
+Jamil received a Bachelor of Science degree in electrical engineering from the University of North Carolina at Charlotte.
+He has completed the Harvard Business School Advanced Management Program and Duke Energy’s technical nuclear certification program.
 He is also registered professional engineer in North Carolina and South Carolina.
-He also completed the Institute of Nuclear Power Operations’ (INPO) senior nuclear plant management course and received Duke Energy’s technical nuclear certification.

 Jamil is currently a trustee at the University of North Carolina at Charlotte and serves as chair of the Energy Production and Infrastructure Center at UNC Charlotte.
 He also serves as a trustee of The Duke Energy Foundation.